globaltcad/swing-tree/docs/markdown/Motivation.md

 # Motivation #

-Here at [Global TCAD Solutions](https://www.globaltcad.com/) we make extensive use of the Java's Swing library for our desktop based solutions.
+Here at [Global TCAD Solutions](https://www.globaltcad.com/) we make extensive use of Java's Swing library for our desktop based solutions.

 Although raw Swing is a stable, tried and tested cross-platform desktop GUI framework, we have made the observation that it is still